 Surprise party for 100-year-old Chesterfield great-gran who credits hard work and saying positive for long life

+Surprise party for 100-year-old Chesterfield great-gran who credits hard work and staying positive for long life

 A kind-hearted, inspirational great-gran who has devoted much of her life to helping others was toasted by family, friends and civic dignitaries at a surprise party on her 100th birthday.